August 13th, 2009

 1. Print your template on either computer paper or foundation paper (I recommend foundation paper, it’s a thin newsprint).
 You will need to print four for this block.
 This block is a free pattern by Beth Maddocks at her website Piece By Number.

-**Note** I made my first block using computer paper and the following three blocks using foundation paper by June Taylor, Inc. It was around $6.50 at Joann’s, regular priced, for 25 sheets.
-It’s kind of like fabric softener sheets, but a little stiffer so it will go through your printer.
+**Note** I made my first block using computer paper and the following three blocks using foundation paper by June Taylor, Inc. [Affiliate Link] It’s kind of like fabric softener sheets, but a little stiffer so it will go through your printer.
 Supposedly it’s suppose to tear off your fabric better at the end, but I found it just as difficult, if not more so than the printer paper.
 However, it was great being able to see through it to my fabric to make sure it was in the right spot.

 2. If using printer paper, I suggest perforating your lines with your machine (minus the thread) before sewing.
 Set the stitch length to very small so that later it will tear away easily.
 Just remove your bobbin and thread from the needle and follow along the lines until they have all been punched.
 I would suggest doing this for foundation sheets as well.